 Formed in 2011, the Castalian Quartet studied with Oliver Wille (Kuss Quartet) at the Hannover University of Music, Drama and Media, graduating with a Master’s.
 They were selected by Young Classical Artists Trust (YCAT) in 2016.

-Future engagements include return visits to the Wigmore Hall, where they will give the opening Coffee Concert of the 2017-18 season and perform the complete set of Haydn’s Op.76 quartets.
-They make their debut in Tel Aviv at the Museum of Art, return to the Heidelberger Frühling Quartet Festival, and take part in the Zwischentöne Festival in Engelberg, Neuchatel Chamber Music in Switzerland and the 3 Palaces Festival in Malta.
-Further afield they give debut concerts in the USA, Canada, China and Columbia.
-They continue to give recitals across the UK.
+Engagements this season include return visits to the Wigmore Hall, where they open the Coffee Concert series and perform the complete set of Haydn’s Op.76 quartets.
+They make their debut in Tel Aviv at the Museum of Art, return to the Heidelberger Frũhling Quartet Festival, and take part in the Zwischentöne Festival in Engelberg, Neuchatel Chamber Music in Switzerland and the 3 Palaces Festival in Malta.
+Further afield they give debut concerts in the USA, Canada, China and Colombia.
+They continue to give recitals across the UK and undertake residences at Saffron Hall, Stoller Hall (Manchester), Birmingham Conservatoire and Menuhin School.

 Over the last two years the Quartet has performed widely throughout Europe, highlights including recitals in the Hamburg Chamber Music Series, International Musikfest Goslar, Sommerliche Musiktage Hitzacker, the Sparkassenforum Mittagskonzerte in Hannover, Quartetaffairs in Frankfurt (broadcast by NDR), the Festival Queille and Musique de Conques in France, Peasmarsh Festival and Turin Chamber Music Series.